j-morano/MIRAGE/README.md

 ## Acknowledgements

-MIRAGE code is mainly based on MultiMAE code base, along with timm, DeiT, DINO, MoCo-v3, BEiT, MAE-priv, and MAE.
+MIRAGE code is mainly based on MultiMAE code base, along with timm, DeiT, DINO, MoCo-v3, BEiT, MAE-priv, MAE, mmsegmentation and other repositories.
+We thank the authors for making their code available.

 * <https://github.com/EPFL-VILAB/MultiMAE>
 * <https://github.com/rwightman/pytorch-image-models/tree/master/timm>